CONTACT INFORMATION

 - Protective Service

-- Issuance of CSR for assistive devices
+- Issuance of Case Summary Report for Assistive Devices

 - Community Based Rehabilitation

-- Issuance of Solo Parent ID
+- SOLO PARENT SERVICE: Issuance of Solo Parent ID

 VOCATIONAL DEVELOPMENT SERVICES

-- Manpower Barangay-Based Skills Training
+- Manpower Barangay-Based Skills Training Program

 - Soft Trade Skills Training